integeruser/bowkin/README.md

 ```
 which in this case is the version used by Ubuntu 18.04 at the time of writing.

-Let's use `bowkin` to force the binary to use the libc provided for the challenge.
+Let's use `bowkin` to force the binary to use the libc provided.
 1. First, identify the library:
 ```bash
 $ bowkin identify /example/libc.so.6